survivejs/site/drafts/material-ui-interview.md

 - Both versions can be used at the same time, meaning projects can progressively migrate to the new version, one component at the time.
 - Over time and with help from the community, more and more components will be implemented in v1.
-- Finally, in alignment with our vision we would rather support fewer use-cases very well which may mean that some features and components will not be in the v1 core.
+- Finally, in alignment with our vision, we would rather support fewer use-cases which may mean that some features and components will not be in the v1 core.

-It's all in our [ROADMAP](https://github.com/callemall/material-ui/blob/master/ROADMAP.md).
+All of the plans above are in [our roadmap](https://github.com/callemall/material-ui/blob/master/ROADMAP.md).

 ## What does the future look like for *Material-UI* and web development in general?
 Can you see any particular trends?

 *Material-UI* is very popular in the React ecosystem, but Google recently changed their strategy with [material-components-web](https://github.com/material-components/material-components-web).
 Depending on how well `material-components-web` solves the problem, *Material-UI* [might use it internally](https://github.com/callemall/material-ui/issues/6799).

-But at the same time, *Material-UI* goal is to provide an elegant implementation of the Material Design guidelines **and more**.
-The "more" is important here.
+But at the same time, *Material-UI*'s goal goes further than just providing an elegant implementation of the Material Design guidelines.
-The Material design specification set the bar quite high.
-As we are addressing it, people should be able to take advantage of it for their own business with any style customization needed.
+The Material Design specification sets the bar quite high and developers should be able to benefit from that while easily customizing it for their needs.

-This is what I have been doing lately at work.
+This customization work is what I have been collaborating on lately at work.
-We have been taking advantage of *Material-UI* and its customization power in order to **implement a brand specific UI**.
-A UI far from the Material specification.
+We have been taking advantage of *Material-UI*'s customization power in order to implement a brand-specific UI far from the Material Design specification.
 You can think of it as a Bootstrap theme.
+I believe this can be a useful strategy for other developers too.

 ## What advice would you give to programmers getting into web development?

 - Learn to focus on what matters.
-It's so easy to get lost.
+It's so easy to lose focus and work on the wrong thing.
-- Learn the abstractions up and down the one you are using.
+- Learn the ins and outs of the abstractions you use.
-- Never miss the big picture.
+- Keep the big picture in mind.
-- Be curious, look for the details.
-In a codebase, nothing is left to chance.
-Learn and understand the Why.
+- Be curious about the details.
+In a codebase, nothing exists by chance.
+Learn and understand the "why" behind things.
-- **Sleep well** and go practice sports.
+- Sleep well.
+- Stay active with something like sports.
 It's always how I get my best ideas.

 ## Who should I interview next?

-[Arunoda Susiripala](https://twitter.com/arunoda) for the awesome work he as been doing with the **@zeit** team on [next.js](https://github.com/zeit/next.js).
+[Arunoda Susiripala](https://twitter.com/arunoda) for the awesome work he as been doing with the **ZEIT** team on [Next.js](https://github.com/zeit/next.js).
-I haven't been that excited by a JavaScript project since React.
-The User Experience and Developer Experience is way above anything I have been using before.
+React was the last JavaScript project that I was as excited about as I am about Next.js.
+The user experience and developer experience is way beyond anything I have used before.
-Combined with *Material-UI*, it's a real joy to be a web developer.

 ## Any last remarks?

 Special thanks to the core *Material-UI* team:

 - [Hai Nguyen](https://twitter.com/haicea)
 - [Matt Brookes](https://twitter.com/randomtechdude)
 - [Nathan Marks](https://github.com/nathanmarks)